drubinstein/pokerl/content/docs/chapter-2/policy/index.md

 You may notice nodes where we divide by a constant.
 We normalize some constants so the values will be in the range [0, 1] for model training stability.

 ## The CNN
-The screen obs and visited mask are concatenated together to make 2 "channels”.
+The screen obs and visited mask observations are concatenated together to make 2 "channels”.
 These channels are passed to a [2D Convolutional Neural Network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 The kernel sizes of the CNN are designed with the GameBoy's tile size (8 pixels) in mind.

 ## One-Hot encoding
 [One-hot encoding](https://en.wikipedia.org/wiki/One-hot) is a convenient technique to take a value representing a category and map it to a representation a model can understand.
 It's useful when the number of categories is low.